Chapter 2. Cell Theory

 ① Characteristics

-Type 2: Contractile vacuole: Protozoa have contractile vacuoles to expel internal water
+③ Type 2: Contractile vacuole: Found in protists to expel excess water from the cell.

-① Single-membrane vesicles that contain about 50 different enzymes, including enzymes involved in the glyoxylate pathway
+① Single-membrane vesicles that contain about 50 different enzymes, including those involved in the glyoxylate pathway.

-② Generation: Generated from vesicles.
-Golgi apparatus does not generate peroxisomes.
+② Formation: Derived from vesicles originating from the endoplasmic reticulum.
+The Golgi apparatus does not produce peroxisomes.

 ③ Enzymes